solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 KaiGilb: graphMetrix
 * +1 hindia:
 * 0 dmitrizagidulin: tagging mechanism unclear/not defined.
+* +0 bblfish: public [si] [ai] - this may be something for the next version, requires reasoning to do well

 ### Conditional access by action
 URL: https://solid.github.io/authorization-panel/wac-ucr/#conditional-action